General covariance and dynamics with a Gauss law: Discussion

 \end{widetext} Thus, if we insist that the variations in $\phi$ and $A$ on the boundary $\partial M$ can be nonzero, the conjugate momenta must be constrained on the boundary to ensure a well-defined variational principle:

-The first of these conditions is the condition on conjugate momenta that also arises with a topological bulk theory \cite{Smolin:1995vq}, and in the context of black-hole entropy in LQG for an inner boundary \cite{Ashtekar_1998,PhysRevD.59.084019}, where quantization of this condition in the spin-network basis with area operator provides an area-entropy relation.
-The same would occur in the present theory.
+The first of these is a condition on conjugate momenta that also arises with a topological bulk theory \cite{Smolin:1995vq}, and in the context of black-hole entropy in LQG for an inner boundary \cite{Ashtekar_1998,PhysRevD.59.084019}, where quantization of this condition in the spin-network basis with the area operator provides an area-entropy relation.
+A similar calculation is possible in the present theory.

-Other possible variants of the action (\ref{eq1}) include the addition of bulk topological term $\displaystyle \int d^4x\ {\rm Tr} (F\wedge F)$, more than one connection \cite{BarberoG:2019jez}, as well as boundaries with multiple components for identifying corner observables; see, e.g. \cite{Jubb:2016qzt}.
+Other possible variants of the action include the addition of a bulk topological term $ \int d^4x\ {\rm Tr} (F\wedge F)$, more than one connection \cite{BarberoG:2019jez}, as well as boundaries with multiple components for identifying corner observables; see, e.g. \cite{Jubb:2016qzt}.